opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

 :orphan:

-.. attr:: provider[static]
+.. attr:: provider[azure]
    :type: dict

-   The attributes available for configuring a static provider are below.
+   The attributes available for configuring an Azure provider are below.

    .. attr:: abstract